 Rifleman - M-16 (extra man / ammo carrier)

 The best sharpshooter weapon is a debatable issue, but the 15 lb semi-automatic Barrett .338 LM (8.6mm) with a 10-shot magazine is a good choice. (above) The US Marine Corps may add a sharpshooter to each squad soon after recent interventions revealed the need to engage enemy forces nestled among civilians in cities.
-If the .338 round enters service, it would be nice to provide a member of the attack team with something that can fire that round at close targets, like doors, cars, and body armor.
-A modified Barrett may be used; a bullpup with no scope and no bipod to make it lighter and shorter, but with the penetration power provided by an 8.6mm round fired through a long barrel.Rockers
+If the .338 round enters service, it would be nice to provide a member of the attack team with something that can fire that round at close targets, like doors, cars, and body armor; a bullpup with no scope and no bipod to make it lighter and shorter, but with the penetration power provided by an 8.6mm round fired through a long barrel.Rockers

 Shoulder-fired rockets emerged during latter part of World War II (panzerfausts and bazookas).
-However, the US military considered them anti-tank weapons, and still maintains this view.
-The Soviets recognized the shock and destructive value of rockets, and developed highly successful RPGs.
-Veterans of the Vietnam and Iraq conflict will attest to the fear caused by the "swoosh and boom" of RPGs.
-The recent movie "Blackhawk Down" demonstrates the power of simple RPGs.
+However, the US military considered them anti-tank weapons and still maintains this view.
+The Soviets recognized the shock and destructive value of rockets and developed the highly successful RPG.
+Veterans of the Vietnam, Afghan, and Iraq conflict will attest to the fear caused by the "swoosh and boom" of RPGs.
+The movie "Blackhawk Down" demonstrates the power of simple RPGs.
 During the 1983 Falklands campaign, the British discovered the small LAAW 66mm anti-tank rocket was extremely effective during basic infantry combat.

 Therefore, it is critical that each infantry squad has a rocket that can "swoosh and boom" during the first few seconds of contact.
 Since they are heavy, rockers may only carry one round.
 However, if a platoon makes contact with an enemy and immediately pounds them with three big rockets; the psychological effect is tremendous.
 This firepower implies, "You see that, get ready for more!"
 Keep in mind that a 40mm grenade delivers a half pound of firepower, while a typical rocket delivers 30 times more BOOM!

-There are several rocket choices: see this link Shoulder-Fired Anti-tank/Assault Munitions.
+There are several rocket choices.
 The new 20 lb disposable MPIM/SRAW (left) seems the best choice, unless a Hydra Bazooka is developed.
 The simple RPG is another option.
 The rocker may carry an M-16, or only a pistol since a serious firefight will produce seriously wounded men in his squad whose weapon he can grab.
 In some urban warfare operations, he may dash one block to the rear and return with more rockets.

 Perhaps other members of the squad will carry extra rockets or machine gun ammo, which is yet another reason to have the extra fire team members.
 Weapons like the MPIM/SRAW can be fired by any infantryman, but a rocker ensures that a well-trained expert is on hand and anxious to fire.
 Once enemy contact is made, everyone in the squad will eagerly await the "BOOM" of their rocket.
 Even if nothing is hit, they know the enemy has lost enthusiasm for a fight.

-Despite the "Revolution in Military Affairs" US military squads and platoons still rely on machine guns for serious firepower.
+Despite the "Revolution in Military Affairs" US military squads and platoons still rely on light machine guns for serious firepower.
 Modern squads must carry heavier firepower in the form of heavy caliber rifles and rockets for immediate employment.
 The US Army platoons with a weapons squad should disband them and organize into three larger and lighter squads as described here.
-As key battles in future wars will take place in confined cities.
-Infantry squads must modernize with a variety of weapons with more "BOOM" and fewer "bangs."
+Since key battles in future wars will take place in confined cities, infantry squads must modernize with a variety of weapons with more "BOOM" and fewer "bangs."